 Panna National Park: The Panna National Park houses a large variety of wildlife such as the Gharial, a kind of huge reptile only found in the Indian subcontinent.
-The Ken river passes through the Park making the reserve wildlife-friendly and tourists can spot one of the highest waterfalls of India in the reserve as well.
+The Ken River passes through the Park making the reserve wildlife-friendly and tourists can spot one of the highest waterfalls in India in the reserve as well.

 Khajuraho: One of the most visited tourist attractions of Madhya Pradesh, Khajuraho has a magnificent display of Hindu and Jain temples.
 Originally a total of 85 temples were built in Khajuraho but only 20 of them have survived the wrath of time.

 Jhansi: Jhansi is one of the most popular names of India because of the great warrior Rani Lakshmi Bai who originated from this place.
 Also known as Jhansi ki Rani, the queen fought for the first war of independence for India.

 Chanderi: Chanderi is a town gifted with the natural beauty of hills and lakes with added features such as forts and the famous Chanderi Saree.
 The handwoven Chanderi sarees are the best that one can ever find throughout the country.